-Most people with bipolar disorder—even the most severe forms—can achieve substantial stabilization of their symptoms with proper treatment.
+Most people with bipolar disorder—even those who suffer the most severe forms—can achieve substantial stabilization of their symptoms with proper treatment.
 Even in the most severe cases, bipolar disorders are highly treatable conditions.
 The sooner treatment begins, the greater the likelihood of reducing the severity and frequency of manic and depressive episodes.
 Because bipolar disorders are lifelong conditions, treatment is also lifelong and aimed not just at treating symptoms when they occur but also at preventing recurrence of symptoms.
-Most people with bipolar disorders can achieve substantial stabilization of their mood swings and related symptoms
+Most people with bipolar disorders can achieve substantial stabilization of their mood swings and related symptoms.

 While primary-care physicians who do not specialize in psychiatry may prescribe psychotropic medications, it is recommended that people with bipolar disorder see a psychiatrist for treatment.
-Several types of medication are commonly used the treat bipolar disorders.
+Several types of medication are commonly used to treat bipolar disorders.